The NAACP is calling for the removal of an historical Civil War carving from Stone Mountain, Georgia.

 In June 2015, rumors claimed that a petition was being circulated that aimed to destroy the Stone Mountain carving permanently, but those rumors referenced a long-inactive petition that antedated the Charleston massacre.
-Then the “like and share” image embedded above began to circulate online alongside claims that the National Association for the Advancement of Colored People (NAACP) had issued a formal statement demanding the memorial be “sand-blasted off” Stone Mountain.
-That rumor was particularly upsetting to those opposing the removal of Confederate symbols, who feared the carving (along with parts of Southern history) would be permanently destroyed.
+Then a “like and share” image began to circulate online alongside claims that the National Association for the Advancement of Colored People (NAACP) had issued a formal statement demanding the memorial be “sand-blasted off” Stone Mountain:

 News articles and social media posts referencing the NAACP claim overwhelmingly linked back to a single article published by Atlanta television station WSB-TV on 13 July 2015, titled “NAACP Wants Removal of Confederate Generals from Stone Mountain.”
 The article quoted Atlanta NAACP chapter president Richard Rose, who opined that the Stone Mountain carving ought to be removed (and used the term “sand-blasted”):

 The organization issued a statement calling for the removal of all symbols of the Confederacy from the park.
 “My tax dollars should not be used to commemorate slavery,” Rose said.
 Rose said his group wants Confederate symbols removed from all state-owned buildings, parks and lands.
 Rose told Petersen he would start with Jefferson Davis, Robert E. Lee and Stonewall Jackson.
 “Those guys need to go.
 They can be sand-blasted off, or somebody could carefully remove a slab of that and auction it off to the highest bidder,” Rose said.